isnendyankp/tsmaps.github.io/readme.md

 - parcel bundler: npm install -g parcel-bundler
 - faker for generating random data:  npm install faker
 - types definition files on faker: npm install @types/faker
+- To use this library, you can install it by running: npm install @faker-js/faker
 - installed on terminal: npm install @types/googlemaps